benjaminoakes/moment-strftime/README.md

     moment = require('moment-strftime') # Gets you everything in Moment.js too
     moment().strftime("%m/%d/%y %I:%M %p %Z") # => '01/17/12 08:54 PM EST'

+## Known Issues

+I've only developed `moment-strftime` as far as I need it right now, rather than implementing features I don't need yet.
+I've noticed that implementing "unused" features often leads to bugs, so the plan is to implement on an as-needed basis.

+If you run into an issue or unimplemented feature that you need, please [let me know](https://github.com/benjaminoakes/moment-strftime/issues).
+Contributions are welcome as well.

 ## Contributing

 The library and specs are written in CoffeeScript.
 You'll need Node.js for development.